Engineering Physics Undergraduate Program

 - Electromechanical control systems

 Each option incorporates a significant design component and provides a strong base in one or more engineering disciplines.
-The degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in Engineering Physics is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 For programs in physics, see Physics and Astronomy in the College of Liberal Arts and Sciences section of the online catalog.